Contact Us | Search

 5. Training on ANC, PNC and normal delivery to health care providers from community clinics and Family Welfare centers.

-Data collection: The project collected information related to the evaluation of the study by the base-line and end-line surveys.
-They surveyed to understand the pregnancy outcome listing and the current pattern of health care seeking behavior.
-This was needed to understand the distribution of stillbirth and neonatal mortality, and pattern of antenatal and delivery care among the women in the study areas.
+Additionally, the project collected information related to the evaluation of the study through base-line and end-line surveys.
+They surveyed to understand the pregnancy outcome listings and the current pattern of health care seeking behavior.
+This was needed to understand the distribution of stillbirth and neonatal mortality, and the pattern of antenatal and delivery care among the women in the study areas.
 With the end-line survey, the team performed the data collection similar to the baseline survey to compare the study outcomes.

 The intention-to-treat analyses showed significant improvement in increasing the ANC coverage due to intervention.
 However, no association was observed in perinatal mortality rates.